Digital scent technology: 2010s

 In October 2012, Aromajoin, a Japanese company, released a small-sized product named Aroma Shooter which contains 6 different solid-type scents.

 In March 2013, a group of Japanese researchers unveiled a prototype invention they dubbed a "smelling screen".
 The device combines a digital display with four small fans that direct an emitted odor to a specific spot on the screen.
 The fans operate at a very low speed, making it difficult for the user to perceive airflow; instead they perceive the smell as coming directly out of the screen and object displayed at that location.

 In July 2013, Raul Porcar (Spain), engineer and inventor developed and patented Olorama Technology, a wireless system with the aim to incorporate scents into movies, virtual reality, and all kind of audiovisual experiences.:

 In December 2013 Amos Porat inventor and CTO Of scent2you Israel Company has built several prototypes that can control scents.

-At GDC 2015, FeelReal unveiled its odor generator VR peripheral.
+At GDC 2015, FeelReal unveiled its odor generator VR peripheral and in 2019 their Kickstarter campaign was founded.

 In 2016 Surina Hariri, Nur Ain Mustafa, Kasun Karunanayaka and Adrian David Cheok from Imagineering Institute, Iskandar Puteri, Malaysia experimented with Electrical stimulation of olfactory receptors.

 At CEATEC 2016, Aromajoin unveiled the first wearable scent device, Aroma Shooter Mini, which can be connected and controlled from PCs and smartphones.
 Besides, the company also introduced a demo scent-enabled chatting app named AromaMessage in the event.

+In 2018 Vaqso VR began sales of Vaqso VR Dev kit which is an accessory for devices of virtual reality using which users can feel specific smells depending on what occurs in VR space.
+Set was available to Vaqso VR developers.

 2020s

-In 2020 OVR Technology introduced their Architecture of Scent® Platform.
-Which includes the ION™ Scent Device which attaches to an AR or VR Headset, a software suite including a plug-in for content developers to add scent triggers and geometries to virtual reality objects, and their in-house developed Scentware.™ The combination of this Hardware, Software, Scentware platform delivers precise scent molecules based on the user's interactions and can help deliver improved immersion and presence for virtual reality training and wellness applications.
+In 2020 OVR Technology introduced their Architecture of Scent Platform.
+Which includes the ION Scent Device which attaches to an AR or VR Headset, a software suite including a plug-in for content developers to add scent triggers and geometries to virtual reality objects, and their in-house developed ION Scentware.
+The combination of this Hardware, Software, Scentware platform delivers precise scent molecules based on the user's interactions and can help deliver improved immersion and presence for virtual reality training and wellness applications.

 In 2021, Dombeck and Radvansky at Northwestern University invented a system to control odors as a function of the user's movement in virtual reality, and demonstrated that this system can engage hippocampal place cells in darkness and when synchronized with visual cues.

+The 2023 film Postcard from Earth at Sphere features scents.